 - Maximum: 5,000

 |Paginated items||5,000 for Low, 100,000 for all others||To process more items, trigger multiple flow runs over your data.|

 Here are the time-bound limits for a single version of a cloud flow definition.
 These limits apply across all runs of the flow version, and are calculated on sliding windows.

 If a cloud flow exceeds one of the limits, activity for the flow will be slowed and will automatically resume when the sliding window has activity below the limit.
 However, if a cloud flow consistently remains above the limits for 14 days, it will be turned off (see above duration limits).
 Be sure to monitor email for notifications about such flows.
 If a cloud flow consistently exceeds the limits, you'll need to update the flow to remain below the limits to prevent it from being turned off.

 Because these limits are for a single version, if you update your flow it will reset these limits.

-There are limits to the number of actions a cloud flow can run.
-These runs are counted for all types of actions, including connector actions, HTTP actions, and built-in actions from initializing variables to a simple compose action.
+Power platform request limits are limits to the number of requests a cloud flow can run.
+To learn more about Power platform requests, go to Power Platform requests.
+These requests are counted for all types of actions, including connector actions, HTTP actions, and built-in actions from initializing variables to a simple compose action.
 Both succeeded and failed actions count towards these limits.
 Additionally, retries and additional requests from pagination count as action runs.
-You can see the number of actions your flow has run by selecting Analytics from the flow details page and looking at the Actions tab.
+You can see the number of actions your flow has run by selecting Analytics from the flow details page and reviewing the Actions tab.

 |Name||Transition period limit||Notes|